blechschmidt/massdns/README.md

   -c  --resolve-count    Number of resolves for a name before giving up.
 (Default: 50) -h  --help             Show this help.
   -i  --interval         Interval in milliseconds to wait between multiple resolves of the same domain.
+(Default: 200) -n  --norecurse        Use non-recursive queries.
+Useful for DNS cache snooping.
-(Default: 200) -o  --only-responses   Do not output DNS questions.
+  -o  --only-responses   Do not output DNS questions.
   -r  --resolvers        Text file containing DNS resolvers.
       --root             Allow running the program as root.
 Not recommended.